Radhika-12s/Seasonal-Agriculture-Performance-Analysis/README.md

 * Performing time-series analysis using multi-year agricultural records.
 * Studying additional crop-specific and regional patterns.
 * Developing interactive dashboards for easier exploration.
-* Applying predictive analytics or machine-learning techniques in a future extension of the project.
+* Applying predictive analytics or machine-learning techniques as a future extension of the project.
 * Integrating real-time agricultural and weather information.

 ---